SkipVG/Easy-editor/README.md

 # Easy-editor
 You can edit photos here
+You can change the filters on the photo